paulobichara/spring-boot-prototype/README.md

 ### Default Admin Account

-In order to create other admins and user managers, the application creates a default admin user account based on the information provided in the `application.yml` configuration file:
+In order to create other admins, the application creates a default admin user account based on the information provided in the `application.yml` configuration file:

 ```yaml